lsst-ts/ts_pymoog/doc/index.rst

 lsst.ts.hexrotcomm
 ##################

-Python code to communicate with the main telescope camera rotator and hexapod controllers written by Moog, plus a base class for mock controllers.
+Python code to communicate with the main telescope camera rotator and hexapod low level controllers (which run in cRIOs) written by Moog, plus a base class for mock controllers.

 .. _lsst.ts.hexrotcomm-using: